 Carretera Costera Tulum Ruinas–Punta Allen, Lote 47, Tulum, Quintana Roo, Mexico

 Positioned as an intimate "luxury all–inclusive" resort, Blue Tulum is by far the grandest place to stay in Tulum, though that’s not hard when most of its competitors are off the electric grid.
-Three management changes in as many years have taken their toll on service, but the grand guest rooms and well-regarded spa help make up for it.
+At least four management changes in less than a decade have taken their toll on service, but the grand guest rooms and well-regarded spa help make up for it.

 With just 72 suites, Eurostar Blue is much smaller than other all–inclusives; its style is also markedly different, with sleek, Asian–inspired touches and leather furniture.
 Suites are grouped in attractive white villas dotted around the property.
 The resort’s history has led to some schizophrenia, however: the toiletries say “Eurostar,” the robes say “Azul Blue,” and your bill says “Blue Tulum.”